Penn Township, Chester County, Pennsylvania

 Penn Township is a township that is located in Chester County, Pennsylvania, United States.
-It is home to the Nursery Capital of Pennsylvania and was the site of Sunset Park, one of country music's most popular venues.
+It is referred to as the "Nursery Capital of the World," and was the site of Sunset Park, one of country music's most popular venues.

-The population was 5,364 at the time of the 2010 census.
+The population was 5,644 at the time of the 2020 census.

+History

+Penn Township was formed out of a division of Londonderry Township in 1817, as a second-class township.

+Government

+As a second-class township, Penn Township is governed by a board of supervisors composed of five at-large members with six year terms.

 Geography

 According to the United States Census Bureau, the township has an area of 9.6 sqmi, all land.